Saintdoggie/dotfiles/README.md

 * Include more configs
 * put more in nix files

-## Dotfile Credits
+## Config Credits
-Hyprland dotfiles are based on Chris Titus's and Linuxmobile's configs
+Rofi and Hyprland configs are based on Chris Titus's and Linuxmobile's configs